 When does the YES program take place?

-The one-week training program in Japan will take place 7-14 October 2018.
+The one-week training program in Japan will most likely take place in October 2024 (TBC).

-The students from Japan will visit the participants and their company in Belgium end of August-beginning of September 2018 for one day.
+The students from Japan will then visit the participants and their company in Belgium end of August-beginning of September 2024 (TBC) for one day.

-The program in Belgium consists of general seminars in 2018, and the separate briefing sessions for the selected YES participants will be held in Belgium in June and September 2018.
+The program in Belgium consists of general seminars and separate briefing sessions for the selected YES participants.

 Exact dates will be informed in due time.